dsai-nlp/dsai-nlp.github.io/_pages/dat450/assignment4.md

         raise NotImplementedError
 </pre>

+Here, `W` is the linear layer we are fine-tuning, while `r` and `alpha` are hyperparameters described in section 4.1. of the paper.
+The `r` parameter controls the parameter efficiency: by setting it to a low value, we save memory but make a rougher approximation.
+The `alpha` parameter is a scaling factor.

 ### Fine-tuning with LoRA

 Set up a model where you replace the query and value linear layers with LoRA layers.
 Use the following steps: